cloudfoundry/summit-hands-on-labs/na-2020/cf-for-k8s/README.md

 kubectl get svc -n cf-workloads

 ```
-Now, lets look at the service itself.
-Pick the service guid from the above and replace the `<service guid>` below.
+Lets look at the individual service. **Pick the service guid from the above and replace `<service guid>` below.**

 ```console
 kubectl describe svc/<service guid> -n cf-workloads

 ```
-Notice the `Annotations` property and `route-fqdn` value.
+Notice the `Annotations` and `route-fqdn` value.
 It is the same URL that you used to access the app above.

 ### Create another route for the same app
-Lets create another route to see what happens
+We will create a route `node-another-app` using `cf map-route` command.

 ```console
 cf map-route node-app --hostname node-another-app apps.$CF_DOMAIN